One Moorgate Place Event Terms and Conditions

 11. Assignment and Sub-Contracting

 11.1.
 The Agreement is personal to you and may not be assigned or transferred in any way.

 11.2.
 We may sub-contract the delivery of certain services, including but not limited to catering services.

 12.1.
 We may change these Terms at any time by altering or removing existing terms or adding new ones.
 We will tell you about any changes by posting an updated version of these on our website.

 12.2.
-The Event Booking Form and Deposit Schedule may only be varied if agreed by the parties in writing.
+The Event Booking Form and Payment Schedule may only be varied if agreed by the parties in writing.

 12.3.
 The Agreement constitutes the entire Agreement and understanding of the parties and supersedes any and all previous representations, arrangements, understandings and/or agreements (whether written or oral) made by us relating to the subject matter of the Agreement.
 You acknowledge and agree that you have previously inspected the Rooms and the Venue and that, in entering into the Agreement, you have not relied on, and shall have no remedy in respect of, any statement, representation, warranty or understanding (whether negligently or innocently made) of ICAEW or any person (whether a party to the Agreement or not) other than as expressly set out in the Agreement.
 You further acknowledge and agree that the only remedy available to you under or in respect of the Agreement shall be for breach of contract under the terms of the Agreement.

 13. Third Party Rights